 What should Company Considers when Deciding on Cloud ERP

-The costs of ERP project include software, implementation professional services, hardware and hosting.
+The cost of an ERP project includes software licensing, professional implementation services, hardware, and hosting.

 Analyzing the impacts of the options on the cash flow will provide a better overview of the pros and cons.
-Cloud ERP will only lighten the cash flow impact of the software and hardware costs but usually not the professional services, as they are usually charged accordance to project milestones.
+Cloud ERP will only lighten the cash flow impact of the software and hardware costs but usually not the professional services.
+This is because professional services are usually charged in accordance to project milestones.

-Companies may also consider ERP project financing scheme from financing companies who will finance the cost of IT projects.
+Companies may also consider ERP project financing schemes from financing companies that will finance the cost of IT projects.

 OPEX vs CAPEX

 Often, the argument from cloud vendors is that it is better to have OPEX than CAPEX.
 However, companies need to consider the impact of the relatively lower Singapore corporate tax that may make this advantage less significant as compared to countries with high corporate tax.